-Within your profile in Sapphire, there is mandatory information that must be provided and/or updated before an application is submitted (refer to sections 3.1 to 3.6).
+Within your profile in Sapphire, there is mandatory information that must be provided and/or updated before an application is submitted (refer to Section 7 How to apply) of the guidelines.
 This information includes personal details, academic/research interests, and peer review information.

-Mandatory Profile information is indicated by a red asterisk in Sapphire (\).
+Mandatory Profile information is indicated by a red asterisk in Sapphire ().
 This requirement applies to all Chief Investigators (CIs) named on the application.
-You will need to verify that each of the CIs has completed and/or updated their profile before an application is certified, noting that an error message will appear when a CI is added as a team member if they have not completed all mandatory fields in their profile.
+You'll need to verify that each of the CIs has completed and/or updated their profile before an application is certified, noting that an error message will appear when a CI is added as a team member if they have not completed all mandatory fields in their profile.
 Existing NHMRC grant holders cannot commence or be named on an application until all mandatory 'My Profile' fields are complete.